initxlab/ngd-api/README.md

 # nGD-pack
 Bringing to you Next Generation Data Processing Pack.
 With 3 standalone Infrastructures.
 Separation between your Business Context/Operations, RESTFul Client Provider with Testing and the Presentation.
+Our goal in Initxlab is to stick to full Compliance with Industry Technology.
+For the safety of your Data.

 # Main Technologies
 - Symfony 5.3+, PHP 8 ready with now native and powerfull @Annotations